Scanning dependencies with conan audit

 For a step-by-step guide on authentication, usage examples, output formats, and setting up private providers, see Checking package vulnerabilities.
 In short:

-Save your token and activate it via the confirmation email you receive.
+2. Activate your account via the confirmation email you receive.

 conan audit provider auth conancenter --token=<token>